“For everything there is a season, and a time for every matter under heaven …” (Ecclesiastes 3:1).

 Although we may understand and live with this aspect of physical life, as Christians we don’t always apply that understanding spiritually – although it is equally true of our spiritual lives.
-In his thought-provoking work The Screwtape Letters* C.S.
-Lewis noted that there are times when God seems particularly close to us and our spiritual lives seem to go easily: our faith seems strong, we want to do what is right – and temptations to do otherwise seem relatively easy to overcome.
-Yet there are other times when God seems more distant, our faith seems less secure, and overcoming temptation may seem infinitely harder.
+In his classic work The Screwtape Letters C.S.
+Lewis noted that there are times when God seems particularly close to us and our spiritual lives seem to go easily: our faith seems strong, we want to do what is right – and temptations to do otherwise are relatively easy to overcome.
+Yet there are other times when God may appear to be more distant, our faith seems less secure, and overcoming temptation is somehow harder.

-So our spiritual lives, just like our physical lives, are a series of ups and downs, of peaks and troughs that “hardly believe in each other.”
+Our spiritual lives, just like our physical lives, are a series of ups and downs, of “highs” and “lows” as well.
 But that is not the bad news we often presume it to be.
 In writing about this fluctuation in our spiritual experience, Lewis stated: “Now it may surprise you to learn that [God] … relies on the troughs even more than on the peaks; some of His special favourites have gone through longer and deeper troughs than anyone else.”
 Although Lewis used the terms “peaks” and “troughs” and we may perhaps say “highs” and “lows,” his point is clear – and is one that is worth thinking about.

-Just like the daily or seasonal weather cycles with their “high” and “low” temperatures, we will always experience “lows and highs” in our spiritual lives.
-Realizing that if we maintain our dedication lows do not last forever, and that while we are in them they are opportunities to grow that spiritual highs do not give us, can make a big difference in how we live and what we accomplish.
+Just like the daily or seasonal weather cycles with their “high” and “low” temperatures, we will always experience highs and lows in our spiritual lives.
+But realizing that lows do not last forever and that while we are in them they may provide opportunities to grow that spiritual highs do not give us can make a big difference in how we live and what we accomplish.
 Looked at this way, we can strive to persevere through problems and discouragements not only in order to survive and to make it to the end of the road to which we are called, but also to grow and to accomplish more than we could perhaps otherwise have done.

 *All C.S.
 Lewis quotes in this article are taken from chapter 8 of The Screwtape Letters, originally published in London during 1941 and 1942.